-“It´s really more apartment then people need on a short stay,” I commented to the building administrator where I owned a condo in Guayaquil.
+“It´s really more apartment then people need on a short stay,” I commented to the building administrator where I bought one of the condos for sale in Guayaquil.

 “I see you´ve got lots of clients, why don´t you subdivide it into two units, wall off the living room and add a bathroom in there so each unit has it´s own separate entrances?”
 He replied.